I know you’re incredibly busy so thank you for taking the time to get involved in this interview for my readers.

-The Tenant Fee Ban was introduced on 1st June, the Right to Rent Act, GDPR and the Proscribed Information Act were introduced in the last few years to name but few.
+The Tenant Fee Ban was introduced on 1st June, the Right to Rent Act, GDPR, and the Proscribed Information Act was introduced in the last few years to name but few.
 We expect further regulation to arrive and we may well see regulation of estate agents.
 Regulating agents would be no bad thing.
 Too many do a bad job and the landlord pays for it.

 We think it will be harder and harder for landlords to go it alone.
 Not following the regulations allows bad tenants to prevent the landlord from getting the property back or recovering missing rent when they fail to pay.